top of page

 What are our goals?

-1) Identify the decision-making needs of high users of health services from the perspective of patients, des
+1) Identify the decision-making needs of high users of health services from the perspective of patients, caregivers, health professionals and decision-makers

-2) Develop a decision support tool that facilitates shared decision making for this clientele
+2) Develop a decision support tool that facilitates shared decision-making for this clientele

 3) Define a tool implementation strategy